Walk 23 – River Ayr Way (Ayr Harbour to Auchincruive) – 5.6 miles

 The download/follow button on this post contains an affiliate link from which I make a small commission.
 More info in the Privacy Policy – linked in footer.

-For a longer circular walk option, try this 11.3 mile route which brings you back along the south bank of the River Ayr and a pedestrianised area beside the historic Citadel.
+Want to walk back to Ayr?
+Try this 11.3 mile route – you will retrace your steps from Auchincruive back through Mainholm Smallholdings to the A77 but then follow the south bank of the River Ayr and a pedestrianised area beside the historic Citadel to return to the harbour.

-TERRAIN: A mix of roadside pavements, surfaced paths, woodland trails (blaze, earth) and country roads.
+TERRAIN: A mix of roadside pavements, surfaced paths, woodland trails (blaze, earth) country roads and farm tracks.
 One short section along the busy A77 trunk road where there is a narrow pavement with no railing.
 One set of shallow steps with handrail.
 No steep hills.

 buggy friendly image Buggy-friendly walk (Note: one set of shallow steps after crossing Craigholm Bridge, possible to bump up them.
-Parts of this walk can also become very muddy underfoot)
+Parts of this walk can also become very muddy underfoot, in particular the farm tracks just outside Auchincruive)

 Route map - Ayr to Auchincruive